bhhcofficials/bhhcofficials/README.md

 ### 🍿 An interconnected community

-The open source community is the 💗 heart of GitHub and fundamental to how we build software today.
+The open source community is the 💗 heart of BHHC to how we build software today.
 See for yourself:

-- [GitHub Sponsors](https://github.com/sponsors) helped support more than **5k** individuals and projects around the world 🌍
+- [Black Hat Hacker's Community Sponsors](https://www.facebook.com/groups/1595128404174481) helped support more than **5k** individuals and projects around the world 🌍
-- Open source projects on GitHub received a stunning **218 million** contributions 🚀 in the last year alone
+- Open source projects on BHHC received a stunning **218 million** contributions 🚀 in the last year alone
 - **Every minute** a developer creates a new release 🏄 for a public project on GitHub

 Now that we are talking about the important things ☝️, are you contributing to open source?
 Yes?
 Okay, you rock! 🎸 If not, we can help you get started!
 Open source software is made by people just like you.
 Learn more about [how to contribute](https://opensource.guide/).